Storm blowing through California dumps snow in Sierra - KESQ

 Warnings and watches were also up across Southern California, as heavy rain caused localized flooding in greater Los Angeles.

 “Significant travel delays possible with accumulating snow on several mountain roads.
-This could include the Tejon Pass and Grapevine area of Interstate 5,” the National Weather Service said in a statement.
+This could include the Tejon Pass and Grapevine area of Interstate 5,” the National Weather Service’s LA-area office said in a statement.

+Forecasters in Arizona issued a winter storm watch for northern and central Arizona beginning Sunday evening for areas above 5000 feet (1,525 meters) including Flagstaff, Prescott and the Grand Canyon, where icy temperatures and up to a foot of snow was predicted.

-As the storm exits California and Nevada, it will push across the country and reach the Plains by mid-week, bringing significant rain and below-average temperatures, said Marc Chenard, meteorologist at the National Weather Service at the national center in College Park, Maryland.
+As the storm exits the U.S. West, it will push across the country and reach the Plains by mid-week, bringing significant rain and below-average temperatures, said Marc Chenard, meteorologist at the National Weather Service at the national center in College Park, Maryland.

 “It will be a busy week while this system moves across the country,” Chenard said Sunday.